Our Directors

 Camp Director

-The June alumni weekend brought many second generation families back to camp and was a reminder of the timelessness of Ponacka.
-When alumni return they often remark that it feels as though nothing has changed, decades later.
-I feel fortunate to play a part in creating the same Ponacka experience for the next generation and look forward to welcoming the Ponackians of summer 2023!
+I continue to feel fortunate to play a part in creating the same Ponacka experience for the next generation and look forward to welcoming the Ponackians of summer 2025!

 Our Staff